getbubblenow/javicle/README.md

 jvc my-spec.jvc
 ```
 Yes, the JVC is longer, but I think many would agree it is easier to read
 and maintain.

-As you can see above, JVC can also `validate` your operations to ensure that
+It can also include validations (as shown above) to ensure
 the output assets are what you expect them to be.

 **As the number of media assets and operations grows, hand-crafted shell